pypy/pypy/pypy/doc/stm.rst

   threads, each running the transactions one after the other; such thread-local properties will have the value last stored in them in the same thread,, which may come from a random previous transaction.
-  ``threadlocalproperty`` is still useful to avoid conflicts from cache-like data structures.
+  This means that ``threadlocalproperty`` is useful mainly to avoid conflicts from cache-like data structures.

-Note that Python is a complicated language; there are a number of less common cases that may cause conflict (of any type) where we might not expect it at priori.
+Note that Python is a complicated language; there are a number of less common cases that may cause conflict (of any kind) where we might not expect it at priori.
 In many of these cases it could be fixed; please report any case that you don't understand.
 (For example, so far, creating a weakref to an object requires attaching an auxiliary